saurabhkumarkardam/S-bevel/platforms/quorum/charts/quorum-member-node/README.md

 ## Uninstalling the Chart

-To uninstall/delete the `ibft-crypto-gen` deployment:
+To uninstall/delete the `member-node` deployment:

 ```bash
 helm uninstall member-node